diogo-santos/demo-securing-web/README.md

-# Spring Securing Web
+# Spring Security Web

-Spring Web application that secures the app with a login form leveraging JDBC Authentication and bcrypt for hashing
+Spring Web application with a login leveraging JDBC Authentication and Bcrypt for hashing
-- [ ] Spring Security using JDBC and Bcrypt, MVC, JPA
+- [ ] Spring Security using JDBC and Bcrypt, MVC, JPA with Hibernate
-- [ ] Internationalization using Spring LocaleResolver
+- [ ] Internationalization using Spring Locale Resolver
 - [ ] Bootstrap 4 for cool presentation and responsive behavior
 - [ ] JQuery for front end validation